Chapter 6

 greatest obstacle to the creation of a national government.

-2. Solution to tyranny of the people, an, “excess of
+2. Solution to tyranny of the people, an, excess of

-democracy,” of the, “mob.”
+democracy, of the, mob.

 d.
-Makes possible the idea of a large republic, that had been opposed by the
+Makes possible the idea of a large republic, that had been

-population n because of the fear that government would be too far from the
+population n because of the fear that government would be too

 people and cause tyranny.